ProudOne/grunt-contrib-terser/docs/uglify-examples.md

 ## Turn on use of name mangling cache

-Turn on use of name mangling cache to coordinate mangled symbols between outputted uglify files. uglify will the generate a JSON cache file with the name provided in the options.
+Turn on use of name mangling cache to coordinate mangled symbols between outputted uglify files.
+Terser will then generate a JSON cache file with the name provided in the options.
 Note: this generated file uses the same JSON format as the `exceptionsFiles` files.